Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > Describe how you will implement the interactivity.
 This should be a complete plan that another 1300 student could use to implement the interactivity.
 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

-TODO: interactivity plan

-- Hamburger menu pseudocode
+Hamburger menu pseudocode:
   If the document width is greater than 1150 pixels:
   Hide the hamburger menu by adding the "hidden" class to #hamburger.
   Show the navigation menu by removing the "hidden" class from #menu.
   Hide the dropdown menu by adding the "hidden" class to #drop-down.

   else:
   Show the hamburger menu by removing the "hidden" class from #hamburger.
   Hide the navigation menu by adding the "hidden" class to #menu.
   Hide the dropdown menu by adding the "hidden" class to #drop-down.

   On window resize:
   If the document width is greater than 1150 pixels:
   Hide the hamburger menu by adding the "hidden" class to #hamburger.
   Show the navigation menu by removing the "hidden" class from #menu.
   Hide the dropdown menu by adding the "hidden" class to #drop-down.

   else:
   Show the hamburger menu by removing the "hidden" class from #hamburger.
   Hide the navigation menu by adding the "hidden" class to #menu.
   Hide the dropdown menu by adding the "hidden" class to #drop-down.

   When the hamburger menu is clicked:
   If the dropdown menu (#drop-down) has the "hidden" class:
   Remove the "hidden" class from #drop-down.
   else:
   Add the "hidden" class to #drop-down.

-- Dropdown Pseudocode
+Dropdown Pseudocode:
   OnDocumentReady:
       add class "hidden" to #dropdown-content1
       add class "hidden" to #dropdown-minus1

       add class "hidden" to #dropdown-content2
       add class "hidden" to #dropdown-minus2

       add class "hidden" to #dropdown-content3
       add class "hidden" to #dropdown-minus3

   when DropdownButton1 is clicked:
       remove class "hidden" from #dropdown-content1
       add class "hidden" to #dropdown-button1
       remove class "hidden" from #dropdown-minus1

   when DropdownMinus1 is clicked:
       add class "hidden" to #dropdown-content1
       remove class "hidden" from #dropdown-button1
       add class "hidden" to #dropdown-minus1

   when DropdownButton2 is clicked:
       remove class "hidden" from #dropdown-content2
       add class "hidden" to #dropdown-button2
       remove class "hidden" from #dropdown-minus2 when DropdownMinus2 is clicked:
       add class "hidden" to #dropdown-content2
       remove class "hidden" from #dropdown-button2
       add class "hidden" to #dropdown-minus2

   when DropdownButton3 is clicked:
       remove class "hidden" from #dropdown-content3
       add class "hidden" to #dropdown-button3
       remove class "hidden" from #dropdown-minus3

   when DropdownMinus3 is clicked:
       add class "hidden" to #dropdown-content3
       remove class "hidden" from #dropdown-button3
       add class "hidden" to #dropdown-minus3

+Carousel psuedocode:
+  When #button-r is clicked (event):
+      show next slide
+      fill in according bubble

+  When #button-l is clicked (event):
+      show previous slide
+      fill in according bubble

+  When #dot1 is clicked (event):
+      show slide 1
+      fill in #dot1

+  When #dot2 is clicked (event):
+      show slide 2
+      fill in #dot2

+  When #dot3 is clicked (event):
+      show to slide 3
+      fill in #dot3

+  When #dot4 is clicked (event):
+      show slide 4
+      fill in #dot4

+  When #dot5 slide 5
+      fill in #dot5

 ## Client Feedback & Minutes (Milestone 2)